gitzlh/GraphLSTM-SLU/README.md

 # GraphLSTM-SLU

-Code for paper "Graph LSTM with Context-Gated Mechanism for Spoken Language Understanding"
+Code for AAAI 2020 paper "Graph LSTM with Context-Gated Mechanism for Spoken Language Understanding"

 ## Requirements